SirBoink/Pythonix/README.md

 ### How would you test whether a model generates meaningful prompts?
 I found that simply asking the LLM to "find the bug" was ineffective.
 By creating the **"Pythonix"** persona, I framed the task within a pedagogical context, which was crucial for generating meaningful, Socratic-style prompts.

-### Trade-Offs: Accuracy, Interpretability, and Cost
+### What trade-offs might exist between accuracy, interpretability, and cost?
 The use of lightweight, open-source models introduces significant trade-offs:
 *   The 7B parameter size, while cost-effective, limits the models' nuanced understanding.
 We observed an inverse relationship between the complexity of the programming problem and the accuracy of the model's evaluation.
 *   As black boxes, these models do not reveal their internal reasoning (well known problem).
 It's difficult to know *why* a model generated a specific prompt, which complicates debugging.
 These models are not primarily designed for the kind of reasoning capabilities seen in SOTA models like GPT-5 or Gemini 2.5.